talezion/COR_Design_Pattern_Swift/README.md

 ```

-Once we set a hadnler type, we can go ahead and create a `HandlerObject`.
+Once we set a hadnler type, we can go ahead and create a `Handler`.

-    3. Creat an instance of `HandlerObject`
+    3. Creat a of Handler

 ```swift
 //MARK: - Handler: